erinvdoyle/flowerfarm/README.md

 The Black Sheep Farm website invites its visitors to connect with nature.
 This flower farm and events venue is set in the Wicklow Mountains of Ireland and offers a variety of outdoor activities and purposes: Garden walks, weekend yoga, floral design classes, a cut flower garden to build and bring home a bouquet, and an event space to host special occasions.

-Users of the site will find out about the owners of the farm and their origin story, as well as a mission statement for the "why" behind the farm, as found in the Our Story (about) page.
+Users of the site will find out about the owners of the farm and their origin story, as well as a mission statement for the "why" behind the farm, found in the Our Story (about) page.
 All of the information to either plan a day visit or inquire about booking the farm is contained within the Events and Visit pages.
 There is a class schedule newsletter to subscribe to and a contact form for events.
 The site is intended for adults, their family memebers, and friends of all ages and backgrounds; anyone who would enjoy spending time in a garden setting.

 ## Table of Contents
 - [Why Black Sheep Farm?](#why-black-sheep-farm)